What is Financial Responsibility?

 I have very limited income and can only afford minimum coverage.
 What can I do?

-Ohio has the 13th lowest auto insurance rates in the country.
+Ohio's average auto insurance premium is among the lowest in the country.
 Call around to several different companies and get quotes from them.
 More than likely you will be able to find a company that can provide more than the minimum coverage for your budget

 If I want to get a bond or post collateral instead of purchasing insurance, what is required?